Navigating Life Changes & Shifts

-A Depth-Oriented Therapy for Navigating Major Life Transitions, Identity Shifts, and Periods of Uncertainty
+A Depth-Oriented Therapy for Navigating Major Life Transitions and Periods of Uncertainty

 Dr. Scott Gordon • Clinical Psychologist

-A Depth-Oriented Therapy for Navigating Major Life Transitions, Identity Shifts, and Periods of Uncertainty
+A Depth-Oriented Therapy for Navigating Major Life Transitions and Periods of Uncertainty

 Life does not always change gradually.
 Sometimes a role ends, a relationship shifts, or questions about gender, sexuality, or identity begin to surface.